AlfrescoArchive/alfresco-dbp-deployment/README.md

 ```bash
 --set alfresco-content-services.externalProtocol="https" \
 ```

+If you want to include multiple uris for alfresco client redirect uris check this [guide](https://github.com/Alfresco/alfresco-identity-service#changing-alfresco-client-redirecturis).

 ### 5. Get the DBP release name from the previous command and set it as a variable: